mrchrisneal/DashPad/docs/web/index.md

 The dashboard is the core of the web interface.
 Modules are automatically organized into columns, and the number of columns can be changed with just one tap (or click).
 The layout is fully persistent across sessions, stored directly in your browser.

-**Available Module Types:**
+### Available Module Types

 -   **System Metrics:** Modules for CPU and RAM usage, featuring charts for real-time values and historical charts when expanded, giving you an at-a-glance view of system health.
 Chart durations can be toggled between 5 minutes, 15 minutes, 30 minutes (default), and 60 minutes in the Settings pane; they can be set globally and overridden on a per-module basis.

--   **Information Display:** A simple module for displaying information like system uptime in a human-readable format.
+-   **Information Display:** A simple module for displaying information (like system `uptime`) in a human-readable format.

 -   **Log Viewer:** A dedicated module for viewing system and application logs in real-time, with support for custom, hexadecimal color codes and keyword highlighting to make finding important events easier.

 -   **Task Monitoring:** A list-based module that displays upcoming scheduled `cron` tasks and their relative execution times, helping you anticipate system activity.

--   **Alerts:** An Alerts module that shows active system warnings and critical alerts from a connected Netdata instance, providing immediate visibility into potential issues. *This module requires an installed and functional Netdata instance.*
+-   **Alerts:** An Alerts module that shows active system warnings and critical alerts from a connected Netdata instance, providing immediate visibility into potential issues.

+!!! warning "The alerts module requires an installed and functional [Netdata](https://www.netdata.cloud/) instance."

 ## Status Indicators